Skip to content

 inverse_operators = []

-for alpha in self.alphas:
+for alpha_eff in self.alphas:

 self.inverse_operators = [